u2i/webapp-team-app/docs/deployment-validation-troubleshooting.md

 # Deployment, Validation and Troubleshooting Guide

-This guide documents the deployment process, validation steps, and common troubleshooting procedures for the webapp-team-app across all environments (dev, preview, QA, and production).
+This guide documents the deployment process, validation steps, and troubleshooting procedures for the webapp-team-app across all environments.

 ## Overview